Disability Support Services Director Susan Willemin honored with University System of Maryland's Board of Regents Staff Award on Friday

 “To me, an award in the category of Inclusion, Multiculturalism and Social Justice is a recognition that students with disabilities are an integral part of the campus community.”

-Willemin has spent her entire 20 years at Towson University with DSS — initially as a learning disabilities specialist and later as director, a post she has held for 12 years.
+Willemin. who celebrated her 20th year at Towson University this past July, as spent her entire time at TU career with DSS — initially as a learning disabilities specialist and later as director, a post she has held for 12 years.

 During her tenure the number of students with disabilities at TU has grown from approximately 200 to 1,800, while the number of DSS staff has grown from three to 10.